THE CHENILLE SCARF (09/16/2013)

-There were at least two screen-used scarves.
-The S18A pattern above represents the one most often seen on screen.
-It has some subtle differences to the previous pattern that was on this site, itself an adaptation of the pattern distributed by the BBC in the 1980s.
-The S18B pattern has a few more minor differences (possibly more that aren't yet accounted for).
-It appears to have been reserved mostly for publicity photos and doesn't appear in many scenes.
-It is the one being worn by Janet Fielding in the photo below.
+Some confusing photos lead me and others to believe there were at least two screen-used scarves.
+There might have been, but the pattern above represents the one that was definitely seen on screen.
+It has some subtle differences to the previous pattern that was on this site, itself an adaptation of the official pattern distributed by the BBC in the 1980s.
+The S18B pattern is gone as it was a collection of misinterpretation, and nobody was knitting it anyway.

 There were also some scarves knitted for exhibition, but there are no plans to include those patterns here.